LiaScript/docs/README.md

 #### 3. Quizzes

     --{{0}}--
-And of course, you can use this in combination with quiz-text inputs or selections.
+Of course, you can use this in combination with quiz text inputs or selections.
-Since every quotation in this example is a separated Markdown-block, we need to trick the interpreter from trying to embed a single line text-quiz to a gap-text element by adding a space before the input.
+Since every quotation in this example is a separated Markdown block, we need to trick the interpreter from trying to embed a single line text quiz into a gap text element by adding a space before the input.
 Together with the `data-show-partial-solution` command, this is an easy way of creating more complex quizzes.

 ```` md